rscherrer/brachypode/doc/ARCHITECTURE.md

 | `locations` | Randomly generated from a uniform distribution | Decimals from zero to one | The relative genomic position of each locus | `nloci` | Must be provided in strictly increasing order and not contain duplicates
 | `effects` | All `0.1` | Strictly positive decimals | The additive contribution of a one-allele to the phenotype at each locus | `nloci` | Will all be equal to parameter `effect` (defaulting to `0.1`) if no architecture is provided (`loadarch 0`)

 The architecture file should be provided when a **custom architecture is needed**, for example, one with varying effect sizes across loci (contrary to the default implementation which attributes the same effect size to all loci).

+The number of loci in the architecture file does not need to match that of the parameter file, as `nloci` will be overwritten when the architecture file is read in.